Purdue-CS193/homework-0-KrishSharma06/index.md

+# Krish Sharma's First CS193 Homework

+- CS193 is a very essential course for CS students.
+- Our Instructors are amazing.
+- The way of teaching and delivering content is really good.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.